What It’s Like To Cruise To Antarctica – Photo Gallery

 Magnificent glaciers, beautiful icebergs and an abundance of wildlife is one of the main draws for any visitor to Antarctica.
 By taking a small ship cruise, you’ll see scenery and wildlife that you’d never experience on land.
 An impressive list of whales and other marine mammals frequent the southern oceans, as well as literally millions of penguins, sea birds and with five species of seal.

-During the austral summer, large areas of the Peninsula are ice-free making exploration possible.
-This gives you truly amazing photographic opportunities both from your ship and up close on zodiac excursions.
-Watch out for seals hauled out on ice floes and vivid ice sculptures.
-You might even want to try sea kayaking to get even closer.
+You’ll get truly amazing photo opportunities both from the ship and up close on small Zodiac boat excursions.
+Watch out for seals hauled out on ice floes and towering ice sculptures — you might even want to try sea kayaking to get closer.

-We landed at the volcanic caldera of Deception Island, where a few brave people tested the geothermal waters – watched by some bemused gentoo penguins!
-There were a couple of chinstrap penguins wandering between us, the penguins have no fear of people and their innate curiosity means they are usually keen to come up for a closer look at their human visitors.
-I even had some gentoo chicks nibbling on my wellies which was very cute!
-They are hilarious to watch, we could have spent hours just laughing at their antics!
+We landed at the volcanic caldera of Deception Island, where a few brave people tested the geothermal waters watched by some bemused gentoo penguins.
+There were also a couple of chinstrap penguins wandering between us.
+The penguins have no fear of people and their innate curiosity means they are usually keen to come up for a closer look at their human visitors.

 Travelling on a small ship enables the passengers and expedition team to get to know each other and form genuine and long-lasting friendships, and this shared experience is something that will stay with you forever.
 Nobody really wanted to head north again – it was the trip of a lifetime.”